I come from a family that likes to be creative in the kitchen. I enjoy dreaming up new recipes, as well as putting a spin on old favorites.

-Making risotto is a bit labor-intensive, as you must keep stirring the rice over the course of twenty-plus minutes to get it to cook properly.
-That is why in the instructions I recommend that you measure everything out before starting to cook the rice, because once you put the rice in the skillet, you need to be able to focus on it or you might scorch it.
+Making risotto is a bit labor-intensive, as you must keep stirring the rice over the course of 20-plus minutes to get it to cook properly.
+That is why in the instructions I recommend that you measure everything out before starting to cook the rice, because once you put the rice in the skillet, you need to be able to focus on it or you might end up scorching it.
 Please note that you must use arborio (Italian-style) rice for this dish; it will not turn out properly if you use regular long-grain rice.

 - 3 tablespoons butter, softened

 - 1 1/2 tablespoons lemon juice (about 1/2 medium-sized lemon)

 - 1 clove garlic, minced (or 1/2 teaspoon preserved minced garlic)

 - 1/4 teaspoon salt